jdsninja/moza/README.md

 - Convert jQuery plugin to vanilla javascript
 - Remove the dependencies with jQuery
+- Replace jQuery animation with a new lib.
+Here's a good candidate: http://julian.com/research/velocity/

 ## License
 This plugin is licensed under the MIT License (LICENSE.txt).